kevinjameshunt/Digital-Glasses/README.md

 FastttCamera
 ========
-The filtering software behind this application is the FastttCamera lirary by [Laura Skelton](https://github.com/lauraskelton) at [IFTTT](https://ifttt.com/), which I forked in order to expose the camera preview layer so that I could duplicate it to provide an AR-like interface.
+The filtering software behind this application is the FastttCamera library by [Laura Skelton](https://github.com/lauraskelton) at [IFTTT](https://ifttt.com/), which I forked in order to expose the camera preview layer so that I could duplicate it to provide an AR-like interface.
 This is fantastic software that wraps the core AVFoundation and GPUImage APIs, making it extremely easy to enhance and filter data from the camera.